prajolshrestha/prajolshrestha.github.io/index.md

 ---
 # Quest on Tech & Life | Prajol Shrestha

-Hey everyone I'm Prajol, and welcome to the realm of knowledge and exploration!
+Hey everyone I'm Prajol, and welcome to my corner of exploration!
 Here, I navigate the hyper-dimensional space of technology and life intuitively.

 I'm writing content on a variety of topics, including: